 You have successfully installed and configured a VNC server that is up and running on your Ubuntu 18.04 (or 20.04) server.
 You can now easily manage your server files, software, and configurations from the comfort of your local desktop machine.

 If you want to get your hands on a high-performing server, check our VPS solutions.
-With 1Gbits VPS servers, we provide VNC access by default, and the server will be provisioned in less than 30 seconds.
+With 1Gbits VPS servers, we provide VNC access by default, ensuring a smooth and secure connection.
+Whether you're setting up an Ubuntu VPS server for your development needs or configuring an RDP server on Ubuntu for remote access, our solutions are designed to meet your requirements efficiently.
+Your server will be provisioned in less than 30 seconds, allowing you to start working on your projects without delay.
+Experience the reliability and speed of our VPS servers today!

 If you have any questions, feel free to leave a comment below.